 |Width: 6’7″||View Full Specs: Taxa Cricket|

-#9.
-Forest River RV Rockwood ESP Pop Up Campers
+9. Forest River RV Rockwood ESP

-The ESP (Extreme Sports Package) by Forest River is a folding tent trailer designed active for couples and families.
-If you are your family are into mountain biking, kayaking, paddleboarding, or surfing the ESP allows you to carry your gear with little hassle, so you can make the most of your outdoor experience.
+The ESP (Extreme Sports Package) by Forest River is a folding tent trailer designed for active couples and families.
+If you are your family are into mountain biking, kayaking, or surfing the ESP allows you to carry your gear with little hassle, so you can make the most of your outdoor experience.

 |Dry Weight (lbs): 2,180 – 3,377||Sleeping Capacity: 4-5|

 |Length: 17’6″ – 26’5″||Average Sale Price (New): $14,000|

 |Width: 84″||View Full Specs: Forest River Rockwood ESP|